frederic-perez/AmE-dictionary/data/dictionary.md

 __alley-oop__ _n_
 __allies__ _n_
 __alliterate__ _v_ To use two or more words having the same initial sound, as in: _Sister Suzie sews shirts for sixty-six seasick sailors._
-__alliteration__ _n_ Alliteration is repeating the same or similar sounds at the beginning of words.
+__alliteration__ _n_ :two: Alliteration is repeating the same or similar sounds at the beginning of words.
 Example: She sells seashells by the sea shore.
 __allocation__ _n_ :two::hammer: _Allocation of resources._
 __allograft__ _n_
 __allot__ _v_